Click for possible route/stop changes on the day of your tour.

 Located on Anastasia Island, and just a few minutes south of the city’s historic Bridge of Lions, is Anastasia State Park.
 Between four miles of pristine beach, a tidal salt marsh, protected bird sanctuary and upland hammock, the park is a clear favorite among tourists and locals alike for canoeing, kayaking, windsurfing and rest and relaxation.

-If you’re looking for a more vibrant beach scene, then head further south to St. Augustine Beach.
+If you’re looking for more vibrant St. Augustine beaches, then head further south to St. Augustine Beach.
 Anchored by the St. Johns County Ocean Pier, the main part of the beach offers amenities like a Splash Park for the kids, shaded pavilion for picnicking, volleyball courts, pier fishing and bait shop.

 In close proximity to a wide variety of restaurants and shops is St. Augustine Beach’s “A Street” access where cars can drive on the beach and park for a nominal fee between March 1 and Labor Day.
 A Street also offers public parking with outdoor showers and restrooms.

-If you’re looking for another less-crowded local favorite, then head further south to Crescent Beach.
+If you’re looking for one of the less crowded St. Augustine beaches, then head further south to Crescent Beach.
 Located in the southern area of St. Johns County, Crescent Beach is a wildlife refuge offering a serene, natural setting for beachcombers including boating, fishing, diving and RV and camping facilities.

-Live and love your time on the beaches of St. Augustine; but remember a few safety tips.
+Live and love your time on the St. Augustine beaches; but remember a few safety tips.
 No alcohol or glass is allowed on the beach, all pets must be on a leash and, most importantly, the local beaches are home to several federally protected sea turtles that return every year to nest from May 1 to October 31.